 • 7 simultaneous device connections

-• Unblocks: Hulu, Netflix, Disney+, HBO Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more
+• Works with: Hulu, Netflix, Disney+, Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more

 • Compatible with: Windows, macOS, iOS, Android, Chrome, Firefox, routers, and more

 CyberGhost has 11,690 servers in 100 countries with some dedicated to specific online activities.
-Streaming- and torrenting-optimized servers help you access geo-restricted content with 2 clicks and securely file share.
-I tested CyberGhost’s dedicated streaming servers and quickly unblocked my Hulu and ESPN+ accounts.
-All servers connected in seconds and gave me easy access to the platforms.
-My connection remained stable even after hours of binge-watching, and I didn’t experience any interruptions.
+Streaming- and torrenting-optimized servers help you securely access your favorite content and securely file share from anywhere.
+We tested CyberGhost’s dedicated streaming servers and had no issues; we could stream in HD on our Hulu and ESPN+ accounts.
+All servers connected in seconds.
+Our connection remained stable even after hours of binge-watching, and we didn’t experience any interruptions.

 Advanced security features also make it safe to use Edge.
 In addition to AES 256-bit encryption and various tunneling protocols, CyberGhost has an ad, tracking and malware blocker, and HTTPS protection.
 The HTTPS protection is particularly useful for Edge, ensuring you visit the most secure version of a website.